openxla/community/GOVERNANCE.md

-* After a removal of the Lead Core Maintainer or in unforeseen circumstances (such as permanent unavailability of the Lead Core Maintainer), the Core Maintainers follow a Ranked-Choice voting method to elect a new Lead Core Maintainer.
+* After a removal of the Lead Core Maintainer or in unforeseen circumstances (such as permanent unavailability of the Lead Core Maintainer), the Core Maintainers follow a Ranked-Choice voting method (TODO specific tool/process) to elect a new Lead Core Maintainer.
 * The Lead Core Maintainer is nominated for a 1 year term (TBC).

 ### Add, Remove, and Re-Scope Modules and Projects